yverdon/geocity/README.md

 ### Permissions

 The user belonging to backoffice group can be granted specific permissions:
-- `see_private_requests`, "Voir les demandes restreintes": allows the user to make requests that are not visible by standard user.
+- `view_private_submission`, "Voir les demandes restreintes": allows the user to make requests that are not visible by standard user.
 Typically during the setup stage of a new form configuration
-- `amend_permit_request`,"Traiter les demandes de permis": allow the user the process (amend) the requests (fill the backoffice fields), require validation for other departments and print the documents
+- `amend_submission`,"Traiter les demandes de permis": allow the user the process (amend) the requests (fill the backoffice fields), require validation for other departments and print the documents
-- `validate_permit_request`,"Valider les demandes de permis": allow the user to fill the validation form
+- `validate_submission`,"Valider les demandes de permis": allow the user to fill the validation form
-- `classify_permit_request`,"Classer les demandes de permis" allow the user to accept/reject the requests if validations services have all accepted it.
+- `classify_submission`,"Classer les demandes de permis" allow the user to accept/reject the requests if validations services have all accepted it.
-- `edit_permit_request`, "Éditer les demandes de permis": allow the user to edit de requests filled by another person
+- `edit_submission`, "Éditer les demandes de permis": allow the user to edit de requests filled by another person

 ### Two factor authentification